 - Contractual payables, which mostly includes payables in relation to goods and services.
 These payables are classified as financial instruments and measured at amortised cost.
-Accounts payable and salaries and wages payable represent liabilities for goods and services provided to Cohuna District Hospital prior to the end of the financial year that are unpaid. - Statutory payables, which most includes amount payable to the Victorian Government and Goods and Services Tax (GST) payable.
+Accounts payable and salaries and wages payable represent liabilities for goods and services provided to Cohuna District Hospital prior to the end of the financial year that are unpaid. - Statutory payables comprises Goods and Services Tax (GST) payable.
 Statutory payables are recognised and measured similarly to contractual payables, but are not classified as financial instruments and not included in the category of financial liabilities at amortised cost, because they do not arise from contracts.